 Hong Kong posts largest retail sales slump on record in 2020

-[HONG KONG] Hong Kong posted its worst-ever retail sales slump last year as the Covid-19 pandemic battered tourism and consumption in the Asian financial hub, and the government warns it could take some time to turn a corner.
+HONG Kong posted its worst retail sales slump last year as the Covid-19 pandemic battered tourism and consumption in the area, and the government warns it could take some time to turn a corner.

-Retail sales in December fell 13.2 per cent from a year earlier to HK$31.4 billion (S$5.39 billion), government data showed on Tuesday, as a new wave of coronavirus infections hit a range of economic activities.
+Retail sales in December fell 13.2 per cent from a year earlier to HK$31.4 billion (S$5.4 billion), government data showed on Tuesday, as a new wave of Covid-19 infections hit a range of economic activities.
 It was the 23rd straight month of decline.

 For the whole of 2020, retail sales provisionally estimated at HK$326.5 billion, dropped 24.3 per cent in value terms and 25.5 per cent in volume terms.
 They were the largest annual declines since records began in 1981, in both value and volume terms.

-"The business environment of the retail trade will remain challenging in the near term amid frozen inbound tourism and the ongoing local epidemic," a government spokesman said.
+"The business environment of the retail trade will remain challenging in the near term amid frozen inbound tourism and the ongoing local epidemic," a government spokesperson said.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg